swkBerlin/kata-bootstraps/python/pytest/README.md

  - Write your test in a python file (```test_thing.py``` in the example)
  - run : ```python -m pytest tests/test_thing.py```
  - or if using python >= 3 on a Mac : ```python3 -m pytest tests/test_thing.py```
- - or if using VSCode, right-click any test and select 'Run All Tests'
+ - or if using VSCode, right-click any test and select 'Run All Tests' (select 'pytest' when prompted to configure a test framework)

 ## Other
 An alternate version with before fixture is provided in the ```test_thing_fixture.py``` file.